ist356/assignment-05-sfpietro/reflection.md

 `--- Reflection Below This Line ---`

 Think I am getting the hang of pandas now.
-This one was pretty challenging but I think I got it
+This one was pretty challenging but I think I got it.
+Also the tests were not working for this assignment